Neuroscience Program Curriculum

 Course Requirements for MD/PhD Students entering the Neuroscience Program

 Course requirements must include:

-1 other semester of didactic course work (depending upon lab selected).
+3 credit hours or 1 semester of didactic course work (depending upon lab selected).

 1 research ethics class (1 credit)

 In addition, students are required to attend the weekly RIP/Journal clubs in their department.

 If the supervisory committee deems additional coursework to be necessary then the student will be asked to do this.

 Otherwise all other Neuroscience Program requirements apply to MD/PhD students (except the supervisory committee, which must meet MD/PhD program guidelines by having one member from the MD/PhD Advisory Committee).